 You will also be given the opportunity to return these assets back to the creditor and erase all responsibilities for continuing to pay these debts.

-A recent study shows individual debt has shifted from equity-backed mortgages to student loans and consumer credit, particularly auto loans.
+Understanding how this works is vital right now.
+Recent data from the Federal Reserve shows that the fastest-growing sources of financial distress have shifted toward student loans and consumer credit, particularly credit cards and auto loans.
 Some of these debts are “secured,” and others are “unsecured.”

 If the amount of the secured creditor’s claim exceeds the value of the collateral, the excess becomes an unsecured claim.